-Professors LoBello, Ray and Zachar (Chair) Associate Professors Mehta and Tidwell Assistant Professors Arms-Chavez, Harper and Kakhnovets
+Professors LoBello, Ray (Chair) and Zachar Associate Professors Harper, Mehta and Tidwell Assistant Professors Arms-Chavez and Parenteau

-The Department of Psychology promotes the generation, development and transfer of scientific and professional knowledge through its programs of teaching, reserach and service.
+The Department of Psychology promotes the generation, development and transfer of scientific and professional knowledge through its programs of teaching, research and service.
 The graduate program is an academically rigorous program with a basis in scientific psychology.
 The goal for graduate students is the ability to gain entrance into a doctoral program or have skills to obtain employment in the field.
 All students will be able to recognize and differentiate concepts used in the basic domains of psychology and distinguish research methods and statistical procedures commonly used in psychology.
-Students with a clinical focus will be able to administer and interpret psychological tests and demonstrate basic clinical skills.
+The program has a clinical focus, and students will learn to administer and interpret psychological tests and demonstrate basic clinical skills.
 Thesis students will be able to present and successfully defend an original research study.

-The Clinical Comprehensive Exam Track

-First Year Fall
+The Clinical Comprehensive Exam Track First Year Fall

-PSYC 6243 Principles of Psychotherapy

-PSYC 6273 Individual Intelligence Testing

-PSYC 6190 Research Methods
+PSYC 6150 Theories of Psychotherapy PSYC 6273 Individual Intelligence Testing PSYC 6190 Research Methods PSYC 6263 Psychometrics for Psychological Assessment (Online)

-PSYC 6530 Advanced Abnormal Psychology PSYC 6283 Objective Psychological Assessment

-PSYC 6290 Research Statistics
+PSYC 6530 Advanced Abnormal Psychology PSYC 6283 Objective Psychological Assessment PSYC 6290 Research Statistics